bswck/bswck/README.md

 - you are a beginner willing to learn how to think like a programmer
 - you are a professional willing to get deep understanding of particular concepts in Python

+I'm conducting lessons in English and Polish, as preferred.

 #### `metaprogramming`
 I'm making a library called [injection](https://github.com/bswck/injection):